rv72/RestauranteConFusion/README.md

-Using Bootstrap and CSS, this website displays a fake restaurant through various attributes such as cards, forms, modals, and carousels.
+Using Bootstrap and HTML, this website displays a fake restaurant through various attributes such as cards, forms, modals, and carousels.
+To get the website properly displayed, I used npm's lite server and different CSS styles.